 Piezo-based Positioning for Magnetic Field Detection

 X-rays, also referred as synchrotron radiation, serve as an important tool to observe the structure and dynamics of matter.
 The radiation is generated by bending magnets, wigglers or undulators.
 While bending magnet and wiggler radiation have a broader spectrum of photon energies, undulator generates narrow peaks, i.e. bright and coherent radiation at specific harmonics.
 This specific peak spectrum and defined photon energy is the main advantage of undulator radiation.
 Dr Carsten Kuhn and his group at the Helmholz-Zentrum in Berlin (Berlin, Germany) developed the new generation of undulators for the storage ring BESSY II.
-To detect and specify the magnetic field they designed a measurement slide with six attocube positioners to align a hall probe with respect to the undulators' magnets.
+In order to optimize the resulting photon energy, the magnetic properties of cryogenic undulators need to be characterized precisely at different temperatures by movable Hall probes.
+Therefore, they designed a measurement slide with six attocube positioners to align the hall probe with respect to the undulators' magnets.
 With this precise analysing setup, the position accuracy of the Hall-probes is at least 5 μm and 20 μrad.

 Micromechanical Testing of Silver Nanowires